subaira2004/zdropdown/README.md

-zdropdown.js is an javascript plugin, to make a simple dropdown plugin. it doesn't depent on any javascript Library
+zdropdown.js is an javascript plugin, to make a simple dropdown. it doesn't depend on any javascript Libraries

 soon documentation and further functionalities will be made.